 Have fun editing!

 I’ve always found pleasure in editing the songs that I was obsessed with.
-It just gives you a new perspective and it’s so fun to really analyze a song and listen to it in different ways.
-Have fun with the easy ways to edit the songs you love!
+It just gives you a new listening experience and it’s so fun to really analyze a song and listen to it in different configurations Have fun with the easy ways to edit the songs you love!